paritosh1990/EPITA/README.md

 This repository will be removed as soon as the project is finished.. it is meant as a working environment for the EPITA 2014 RIP project.

-Settings
+Getting started
 --------

-To make this project work you need to do the following
+To get started with this project work you need to do the following

 1. Install **python 2.7** on your computer
 2. Install **pip**